skrey/yellow-extensions/features/previousnext/README.md

 ## How to show links

 This extension adds links to previous/next page, which allows users to navigate between pages.
 Links are shown on blog pages.
-To show links on other pages add a `[previousnext]` shortcut to a page.
+To show links on other pages use a `[previousnext]` shortcut.

 ## Settings